A new ‘4 module’ course is expected to start later in 2021

 Each module will consist of philosophy lectures with Gitte Bechsgaard together with asana and pranayama practice with Sheila Haswell.
 For more detailed information about the content of the modules please follow this link.

-- There are four modules to the course, each over a period of five days, normally one evening, three full days, and a final shorter day
+- There are four modules to the course, each over a period of five days

-- The modules must be studied in sequential order
+- The modules must normally be studied in sequential order

 Course 1 between May 2015 and April 2016